lvapeab/confidence_intervals/README.md

  	 -t hypothesis: file containing the (machine) translations to be evaluated.
  	 -n nreps: number of repetitions to do via bootstrapping.
  	 -i interval: confidence interval to compute (default 95)
  	 -y: do not delete temporary files.
+   -l: language (required for Meteor).
  	 -v: activate verbose mode (set -x).
  	 -h: show this help and exit.
  Output: - confidence interval